sara-nl/demokun/docs/cartesius-demo.md

 That is only for today, since the UI is going to be decommissioned soon.

 The more convenient way is, of course, requesting the SURFsara helpdesk to have your IP address whitelisted.
-Please send a mail to the [helpdesk](helpdesk@surfsara.nl), after you figured out your IP address by visiting, for example, [this](http://whatsmyip.org) website.
+Please send a mail to helpdesk@surfsara.nl, after you figured out your IP address by visiting, for example, [this](http://whatsmyip.org) website.

 ## First example - (non-planar) benzene?